brownsys/paralegal-osdi-2025-artifact/README.md

 This will take about 90 minutes.

 Performance benchmarks are controlled by the configuration (e.g.
 `bconf/bench-config.toml`).
-Some notes:

-- In the paper we run these experiments with 5 repetitions to ensure stable results.
-This option is commented out in the configuration provided to you, as the numbers tend to be similar even for just one run and this makes the overall runtime almost 5 times lower.
+In the paper we run these experiments with 10 repetitions to ensure stable results.
+This option is commented out in the configuration provided to you, as the numbers tend to be similar even for just one run and this makes the overall runtime almost 10 times lower.
 If you so desire, you may uncomment the option at the top of the file.
-- In the configuration the experiments that are known to time out in 15min are commented out for your convenience.
-If you would like to check that they do feel free to comment them back in *or* there is also a separate `timed-out.toml` configuration you can use to *just* check the experiment runs that time out.

 The output from the benchmark is written to `paralegal-bench/results`.
 For more information on the format see [Performance Benchmarker Output